Stuff90/legit/README.md

 $	www
 ```
 It handle one argument which will be the name of the directory you wish to go into `cd /Application/MAMP/htdocs`.
-The followinf statement will count as  `cd /Application/MAMP/htdocs/dummy`
+The following statement will count as  `cd /Application/MAMP/htdocs/dummy`

 ```
 $	www dummy